Three away tournaments and 11 home matches will highlight the 2014 UTEP volleyball schedule.

 Watts was invited to assist with the U.S. National Team for several weeks in the summer of 1998, working with the country's elite volleyball players and then-head coach Mick Haley.

 She earned her degree in Kinesiology from Texas in 1994.
 She graduated in the top five percent of her class at Devine High School (1989) and served as National Honor Society president as a senior.
 Her prep athletic accomplishments included being tabbed the 1988 San Antonio Express News Sportswoman of the Year.
-A three-sport star, Watts (formerly Holly Graham) was selected to numerous All-State volleyball and basketball teams and also won a silver medal in the shot put at the state track and field meet.
+A three-sport star, Watts (formerly Holly Graham) was selected to numerous All-State volleyball and basketball teams and also won a silver medal in the shot put at the state track and field meet in 1988.

 She and her husband, John Watts, have two sons, Jeremiah and Jared.